Follow the steps below to get started:

 - API sample: display map data using the C++ API

 - Blueprints sample: display map data using Blueprints

 - Components sample: display map data using components

 - OAuth sample: showcase how to load private content with user authentication

 To access the

 Samples folder in Unreal Engine, open the Content Drawer and select Plugins > ArcGIS Maps SDK for Unreal Engine Content > Samples.
 If the Plugin folder does not appear in the list, click Settings at the top right corner of the Content Drawer and select Show Plugin Content.
-It is necessary to provide your API key in order to use the plugin samples.
+It is necessary to provide your API key to use the plugin samples.

 Additional samples are available on GitHub, which serve as starting templates for developing more advanced experiences.
 You can also submit issues and PRs to suggest new samples.